comraderoyce/ribbon-docs/faq.md

 ## Does Ribbon have a token?

-No, we do not have a token.
-We are aware that there are scammers that have created fake Ribbon tokens and are actively distributing them on DEXes.
+Yes, we have a token.
+You can find more information about the $RBN Airdrop and contract [here](https://ribbonfinance.medium.com/rbn-airdrop-distribution-70b6cb0b870c).
+The token is currently non-transferable.
+Be aware that there are scammers that have created fake Ribbon tokens and are actively distributing them on DEXes.
 Do not buy them.
+Official RBN address: [0x6123B0049F904d730dB3C36a31167D9d4121fA6B](https://etherscan.io/address/0x6123B0049F904d730dB3C36a31167D9d4121fA6B).

 ## What is the security of Ribbon contracts?

-Our v1 Solidity contracts are not audited yet, and as such must be treated as alpha software.
-Users are encouraged to only risk funds that they are willing to lose.
+Our v1 Solidity contracts have been audited by [Peckshield](https://github.com/peckshield/publications/blob/master/audit_reports/PeckShield-Audit-Report-Ribbon-v1.0.pdf).
 The v1 contracts do not hold any significant amount of cash, but holds the underlying options positions on behalf of the user.
 Therefore, there is a risk that users will lose their positions in the event of a hack.

-The Series Y product is undergoing an audit, details of this audit will be publicly posted once it is complete.
+Users are encouraged to only risk funds that they are willing to lose.

 ## Help!
 I need help to do a trade.

 Reach out to us on [Discord](https://discord.gg/85gcVafPyN), we'll help you out.